Michigan Rental Agreement

 Michigan Required Residential Lease Disclosures

-• Landlord’s Name and Address (required for all leases) – Michigan leases must contain the name and address of the landlord or authorized agent.
-This enables smooth communication of any important legal notice.
+• Landlord’s Name and Address (required for all leases) – Michigan leases must contain the landlord’s name and address, or that of their authorized agent.
+This allows required communication (for example, about repairs) to happen in a smooth way.
+Typically includes additional contact information, such as phone numbers and email addresses.

 • Domestic Violence Protection Disclosure (required for all leases) – Michigan leases must include a disclosure on domestic violence protections, noting that victims have a right to end the lease early if needed.

-• Move-In Checklist (required for some leases) – Michigan landlords collecting a security deposit must provide a move-in checklist that must be filled out within 7 days of move-in.
-This lets tenants inventory any existing damages to ensure accurate deductions later on.
-Landlords must also show which damages were charged to the last tenant.
+• Move-In Checklist (required for some leases) – Michigan landlords collecting a security deposit must provide a move-in checklist to complete within 7 days of move-in.
+This lets tenants inventory any existing damage to the property and ensure accurate deductions later.
+Landlords also must disclose damages charged to the last tenant.

 To learn more about required disclosures in Michigan, click here.